📱Apple announced the first iPod 23 years ago. It is the longest-lived Apple product that was ultimately discontinued (2022).

 The phrase "follow your passion" has been thrown around a lot, which is a joke.
 It sounds nice, but someone has to pay the bills - if you base it on money, anything will become work.

 Another lens on passion: the Japanese concept of “Ikigai.”
-We’ve talked about this before, but it’s the idea that truly great work feels elusive because it’s the intersection of four things: what you love, what you’re good at, what the world needs, and what you can get paid for.
+We’ve talked about this before, but it’s a truly great idea that makes work feel elusive because it’s the intersection of four things: what you love, what you are good at, what the world needs, and what you can get paid for.
 “Passion” is just the intersection of the first two (love + ability).
 Purpose or ikigai encompasses all four.

 So, what is happiness?
 It’s not just “passion.”
 Purpose.
 What you love that people actually need.